 503. PEDIATRIC OUTPATIENT SERVICE.
 During the Senior year, the class spends six weeks in a planned program in the Pediatric Outpatient Clinics.
-Patients, including well babies in a special clinic, are assigned to students who record histories, make physical examinations and carry out diagnostic and immunization procedures.
+Patients, including well babies in a special clinic, are assigned to students who record histories, make physical examinations, and carry out diagnostic and immunization procedures.
 Diagnosis and treatment are considered.
 Students rotate through special Pediatric clinics.
 Dr. Christie.

 504. CLINICAL LECTURES AND DEMONSTRATIONS.
-A series of eighteen Amphitheater Clinics held bimonthly throughout the year.
+A series of eighteen Amphitheater Clinics held biweekly throughout the year.
 Cases and discussions on diseases of importance in pediatrics are presented.
-One hour per week.
 Dr. Christie and Staff.